In the more-prostrate form of Yew it is easily confused with :

 Yew is not the only tree which has a symbiotic relationship with Taxol-producing fungi - some ancient gymnosperm species such as the long-lived Gingo and Wollemia pines which also have this symbiotic relationship.
 These species have been extant for 100My.

 Your Author is still, however, very puzzled by this apparent coincidence of Taxol production.
 Taxol is a complicated molecule containing 4, 6 and 8 membered carbon rings not to methion all the side groups.
-He thinks that one or other (Yew or Paraconiothyrium) instigated the synthesis of Taxol, which the other then copied by some means unknown involving evolution and transfer of genes over the aeons available to them.
+He thinks that one or other (Yew or Paraconiothyrium) instigated the synthesis of Taxol, which the other then copied by some means unknown involving evolution perhaps by transfer of genes over the aeons available to them.

-Other sources say that it is an yellow-orange pigment found in Autumn leaves and in the seeds of this species of Yew.
-So there you have it: purple is orange-yellow...
+Other sources say that Rhodoxanthin is an yellow-orange pigment found in the Autumn leaves of gymnosperms and in the seeds of this species of Yew.
+So there you have it in black and white: purple is orange-yellow...

 It is also present as a colouring in the feathers of some birds, namely Pin-tailed Manakins, which have deep-red feathers (amongst feathers of other colours).